 The following table sets forth certain financial information concerning the Participating Districts.
-The only Participating District expected to borrow in excess of 20% of the available Series 2008A Note proceeds is Denver County School District No. 1 (33.11%).
-See also "Denver School District No. 1" below and "FORWARD LOOKING STATEMENTS."
+The Participating District expected to borrow the largest percentage of available Series 2008A Note and Series 2008B Note proceeds is Denver County School District No. 1.
+See "Denver School District No. 1" below and "FORWARD LOOKING STATEMENTS."